-Finally I did a Right Fit Test with this person.
+Finally I did this test on this person.

-It came back as an showing they were not a good match for their position.
+It came back as showing they were not a good match at all for the position.
 I liked this person, respected them, wanted them to do well…but this job just wasn’t the right fit for them.
 It didn’t necessarily mean this was someone who couldn’t work in my business, just not in that role.
 And that was okay!

 I don’t want to say that this screening tool is your be-all and end-all… but it’s so helpful when you’re figuring out who is going to fit into the right seats on the right bus.
 Just because someone doesn’t fit into a particular role in your business or is a fit for your business at all, doesn’t mean either one of you is bad for what you’re doing.
 It’s just not a good fit, and this test helps uncover that.

 I talk about what this test is and show it to you in How to Find the Right Hire to Grow Your Practice Faster (and save Time, Stress, and Turnover), so you can use it as part of your screening process.

 The final piece of the hiring puzzle, and one of the most important, is checking references.
 This part is all about asking the right questions so a candidate’s references give you the information that will really benefit you.